flxj/platdb/README.md

 ## PlatDB

-PlatDB is an embedded key value engine for disk storage, with the goal of providing a simple, easy-to-use, and lightweight data persistence solution.
+PlatDB is a disk oriented key value storage engine aimed at providing a simple, easy-to-use, lightweight data persistence solution.

 It has the following characteristics：

 1) Organize data using a single file for easy migration